Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 The parameters we will use are the following :

-- tableBuilding: BUILDINGS
+- Buildings table name: BUILDINGS
-- tableReceivers : ACTIVITY_RECEIVERS
+- Receivers table name : ACTIVITY_RECEIVERS
-- tableSources : SOURCES_0DB
+- Sources table name : SOURCES_0DB
-- confMaxSrcDist : 250
+- Maximum source-receiver distance : 250
-- confMaxReflDist : 50
+- Maximum source reflexion distance : 50
-- confReflOrder : 1
+- Order of reflexion : 1
-- confSkipLevening : true
+- Do not compute LEVENING_GEOM table : true
-- confSkipLnight : true
+- Do not compute LNIGHT_GEOM table : true
-- confSkipLden : true
+- Do not compute LDAY_GEOM table : true
-- confExportSourceId : true
+- Separate receiver level by source identifier : true
-- confDiffVertical : false
+- Diffraction on vertical edges : false
-- confDiffHorizontal : true
+- Diffraction on horizontal edges : true
+- Thread number : 4 (your number of available cpu core)

 .. figure:: images/matsim/noise_from_source_wps.png
    :align: center